tnecniv/old-website/_includes/detailed.md

 # Current Research
 My research to date has focused on studying the role of **task-relevant information** in control problems and developing controllers that exploit it.

-## Task-Relevancy and Bounded Rationality in Robotics
+## Task-Relevancy and Bounded Rationality Robots

 Bounded rationality is the concept that agents (e.g., humans and robots) only have limited computational and sensing resources available to them, so truely rational decision-making is infesible.
 Bounded rationality strategies focus on only processing the most relevant information for a given task, leading to efficient and robust decision-making.